-We lived on Ninth Street in a brown house my father rented near the Juneau-Douglas bridge.

-Moving from Yakutat to Juneau was a new experience for me and my 4 year-old brother, but we got acquainted with the neighborhood in a hurry.
+We lived on 9th street in a brown house my father rented near the Juneau-Douglas bridge.
+Moving to Juncau was a new experience for me and my four year old brother, but we got acquainted with the neighborhood in a hurry.
 Frank See and his wife, Bessie, and their children lived a couple of houses from us.
 We became close friends.
-Across the street and up a ways from us lived Shirley Allstead.
-She was a beautiful half-Native girl.
-I remember my parents being proud when she won the crown as Fourth of July queen.
+Across the street and up a ways lived Shirley Allstead.
+She was a beautiful, half Native girl.
+I remember my parents being very proud when she won the crown as Fourth of July queen later in the summer.

-That summer was a great one for me.
-I remember playing with my friends, getting into mischief and getting grounded and spankings for more serious crimes.
-But the summer went by much differently.
-I remembered the many activities we were involved in.
-I remember going to baseball games in the park where the Federal Building now stands, to a soap box derby on the Fourth of July, and to the movie "Bambi," when it was first released.

-Those were fun days.
-It seemed

-that when one looks back on his earlier years, one always remembers the good times, never the bad.
-I always seem to remember the sunny days - those sunny days when we enjoyed picnics and outings that were never really designed to remember, never the sad, rainy days when we had to stay inside and be bored.
-I'm sure there were many of those days, but you know, I can't remember days like that.
+The summer was a great one for me.
+I remember playing with my friends, getting into mischief, getting grounded and spankings for more serious misconducts.
+But the summer went by much differently than I remembered because of the many activities we were involved in.
+I remember going to baseball games in the park where the Federal Building now stands, to a soap box derby on the Fourth of July, and to the movie "Bambi" when it was first released.
+Those were fun days - - - it seemed when one looks back to his earlier years, one always remembers the good times rather than the bad.
+I always seem to remember the sunny days --- those sunny days when we enjoyed picnics and outings which were never really designed to remember -never the sad, rainy days when we had to stay inside and be bored.
+I'm sure there were many of those days; but you know, I can't remember days like that.

-There was this one day that I remember.
-Roy and Elizabeth Peratrovich had come to see my parents.
-My father wasn't home from work yet, but they made an appointment with my mother to come visit us that evening.
-Roy and my father got along well.
-I guess, more so because they both had a great sense of humor and were able to tell jokes and stories to one another and not feel threatened.
+There was one day I remember.
+Roy and Elizabeth Peratrovich came to see my parents.
+My father wasn't home from work, yet, but they made an appointment with my mother to come visit us later in the evening.
+Roy and my father got along well; I guess more so because they both had great senses of humor and were able to tell jokes and stories to one another and not feel threatened.

-When they arrived that evening, Roy got right down to business.
-"John," he said, "as you know the ANB and ANS has been trying to get the BIA and territorial schools integrated.
+When they arrived, Roy got right down to business.
+"John," he said to my father, "as you know the A.N.B. and the A.N.S. has been trying to get the B.I.A. and Territorial schools integrated.
 It has been a hard battle, but I think we can win.
-What we are trying to do is get some parents to register their children in the public schools this year.
+What we are trying to do is get some parents to register their children in the territorial schools this year.
 We are asking if you would be willing to do this with your child?"

-Without hesitation, my parents accepted the challenge.
-And so instead of my mother taking me to the "Indian" school near where the Alaska Native Brotherhood hall is now, she walked me up Ninth Street, up a steep hill, past the Governor's Mansion, and to the huge school behind the territorial building.
+Without hesitation my parents accepted the challenge.
+And so instead of my mother taking me to the "Indian" school, near where the ANB Hall is now, she walked me up 9th street, up a steep hills, passed the Governor's Mansion, and to the huge school behind the Territorial Building.

 I was going into the second grade that year.
-It was strange because I didn't see any of my friends on the first day of school.
+It was strange because I din't see any of my friends on the first day of school.
 Frank See had a daughter about my age.
 Her name was Spunky.
 She and I became very good friends.
-In fact, she was probably my first girlfriend and if I'd stayed around for high school we probably would have gone steady.
+In fact, she was probably my first love and if I had stayed around for high school, we probably would have gone steady.
 Anyway, I looked for her but couldn't find her anywhere.
-I found out later that I was one of the three Indian students that showed up for school that day.
+I found out later, I was one of three Indian students who showed up for school that day.
+My teacher was nice to me.